TULiberalArts/Neuroscience/pages/faculty.md

 ---
+# global predefined variables
+layout: tla_faculty
+permalink: /faculty/
+published: true
+# meta-data variables
 title: Faculty
-permalink: /faculty/
-layout: faculty2
 keywords: 'renowned research faculty, neuroscience'
 description: >-
   Our faculty members are nationally recognized in their fields and continue to  research and publish while teaching both introductory and advanced courses.
-published: true

 ---
 Our world-renowned faculty are committed to helping students develop professional competence in oral and written communication and gain the analytical thinking and logic skills necessary to succeed in the laboratory, the classroom and beyond.